LiamPerson/LocalDatabase/README.md

 Select Queries
 --------------

+You perform selects by passing an object matching what you're looking for.

-To select someone from the *People* table that has the firstName John, age 69, and their last name is not Gilmore:
+*For example:* to select someone from the *People* table that has the firstName John, age 69, and their last name is not Gilmore:

 <h3>PersonsTable</h3>